-This campaign was not adjusted in a timely manner when the results of it (that teens were using their product) should have been, and allegedly were, known.
-Additionally, many of their marketing images and the design of their products seem designed to associate using JUUL with being “cool” rather than it being a useful aid to fight a smoking addiction.
+This campaign was not adjusted in a timely manner when the results of it (that teens were using their product) should have been, and allegedly, were known.
+Additionally, many of their marketing images and the design of their products seem designed to associate using JUUL with being “cool” rather than it being a useful aid to fight nicotine addiction.

 JUUL has undeniably made at least some steps to control their marketing and the public image of their product in recent months.
 However, it seems likely that this is a result of the backlash they received and the looming risk of government regulation in what is clearly a poorly regulated industry.